davegreen/davegreen.github.io/_posts/2014-07-19-sccm-2012-r2-validating-and-setting-osdcomputername-with-powershell.md

 To run the script, a few things have to be done first (Instructions with screenshots can be found in Nickolaj's post on scconfigmgr.com.

-- Add the 'WinPE-NetFx' and 'WinPE-Powershell' features to the boot image you will be using with the OSD. (in "Boot Images &gt; Boot image &gt; Properties &gt; Optional components")
+- Add the 'WinPE-NetFx' and 'WinPE-Powershell' features to the boot image you will be using with the OSD. (in "Boot Images > Boot image > Properties > Optional components")
 - Download a copy of [MDT](http://technet.microsoft.com/en-gb/windows/dn475741.aspx) that matches the boot image architecture you want (x86/x64), then extract the ServiceUI.exe file from it, usually located at "%ProgramFiles%\Microsoft Deployment Toolkit\Templates\Distribution\Tools"
 - Create an SCCM package containing the script, plus ServiceUI, but don't create a program for it, as we'll deal with that bit when adding it to the task sequence.